renie/CacheRequest/README.md

 It's already possible to use this cache without jQuery. **However, it's not recommended**.
 It was not well tested yet.

 If want use this without jQuery even knowing this is not ready.
-It's is simple, if jquery is not present, automatically it will use its own implementation of XMLHTTPRequest.
+It's simple, if jQuery is not present, automatically it will use its own implementation of XMLHTTPRequest.

 ## Install